A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

-The relaxed versions of the TR-(L)RB methods show a remarkably fast convergence behavior in this experiment.
-One reason for this is that the fully enforced certification cannot detect the full benefit from the surrogate model and, instead, truncates the sub-problems too early.
-With our choice of the relaxation parameters, the relaxed TR methods unconditionally trust the first surrogate models, allowing the overall algorithm to converge with fewer outer iterations.
-On top of that, the enrichment time is significantly lower, which goes back to the left-out pre-assembly of the error estimates.
+The relaxed versions of the TR methods show the fastest convergence behavior in this experiment.
+The fully enforced certification in the non-relaxed TR-RB and TR-TSRBLOD can not detect the full benefit from their respective surrogate model and, instead, truncate the sub-problems too early.
+Comparing the R-TR and the R-$\star$-RB variants, we observe that our choice of the relaxation parameters, the relaxed TR methods unconditionally trust the used surrogate models.
+The $\star$-variants, where estimation is completely left out for early iterations, show that including the estimation does not change the result but only increases the computational time due to the pre-assembly preparation and evaluation of the estimates.

 In conclusion, FEM based-methods can reliably be replaced by localized methods already for moderately small fine-mesh sizes.
-However, the full benefit of the TR-LRB approaches can only be deduced for scenarios where the PG--LOD is costly in itself.
+The accuracy of the localized method can be expected up to the LOD-discretization error (cf.~the discussion above regarding \cref{asmpt:truth}).
+The full benefit of the TR-TSRBLOD approaches in comparison to the localized FOM can only be deduced for scenarios where the PG--LOD is costly in itself.
 Thus, in the second experiment, we increase the complexity of the multiscale structure of the problem.